syncfusion-content/blazor-docs/blazor/listview/how-to/filter-and-search-list-items-using-listview.md

+---
+layout: post
+title: How to Filter And Search List Items Using Listview in Blazor Listview Component | Syncfusion
+description: Checkout and learn about Filter And Search List Items Using Listview in Blazor Listview component of Syncfusion, and more details.
+platform: Blazor
+control: Listview
+documentation: ug
+---

 # How To filter and search list items using listview

 The filtered data can be displayed in the ListView control depending upon on user inputs.
 Refer to the